 The Organization has adopted ASC Topic 740-10, Accounting for Uncertainty in Income Taxes, which prescribes a recognition threshold and measurement attribute for financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
 For those benefits to be recognized, a tax position must be more-likely-than-not to be sustained upon examination by taxing authorities.
-The Organization has evaluated its uncertain tax positions and related income tax contingencies for the year ended September 30, 2022 and determined they have no material uncertain tax positions to be accounted for in the financial statements.
-The federal income tax returns of the Organization for 2021, 2020, and 2019 are subject to examination by the Internal Revenue Service, generally for three years after they are filed.
+The Organization has evaluated its uncertain tax positions and related income tax contingencies for the year ended September 30, 2023 and determined they have no material uncertain tax positions to be accounted for in the financial statements.
+The federal income tax returns of the Organization are generally subject to examination by the Internal Revenue Service for three years after they are filed.
 Penalties and interest assessed by income taxing authorities, if any, are included in operating expenses.